pranshu1840/bank-card-predictor/README.md

-Here’s an updated version of the README file that includes information about the `Bank.ipynb` file:

----

 # Bank Card Predictor Web App

 This repository contains a web application for predicting bank card attributes using a trained model.
 The application is built with Django.
 The model is trained using a Jupyter notebook named `Bank.ipynb`.